cs3216/cs3216.github.io/coursework/facebook/index.md

     written in the `README` file.

 2. A write-up, `group-<number>-milestones.pdf` containing
-    your answers to all compulsory milestones that require written answers.
+    your answers to all milestones that require written answers.

 3. A one/two-page pitch of your application,